 The goal of a good pizza sauce is to balance the natural sweetness of the tomatoes with the rich, savory olive oil, pungent garlic and the right amount of salt.

 My philosophy is, when there are only a few ingredients, make them count!
-If you only need a few ingredients, why not opt for high quality so the simple flavors can shine?
+If you only need a few ingredients to make the best pizza sauce, why not opt for high quality so the simple flavors can shine?
 This is a good time to break out the good olive oil you’ve been saving for a “special occasion.”
 It really does make a difference you can taste.
 While some places simmer the sauce to bring it together I leave it as is and let the sauce cook while in the oven, pizza oven or grill.
 When the homemade pizza sauce is left uncooked the fresh tomato flavor can shine on the pizza.

 Garlic – Mincing cloves of garlic freshly peeled will always be the best.
 Pre-minced jars of garlic don’t taste the same.
 It loses a lot of the powerful garlic flavor when it’s jarred from soaking in liquid with additives over time.